yktoo/yktoo.com/content/blog/posts/0234/index.en.md

 ## Next to train station {#train}

-Dutch trains, despite occasional [disruptions]({{< relref path="0140" lang="ru" >}}), are still the fastest and the easiest way to reach another part of the country, especially if it allows you to avoid subway, buses and trams.
+Dutch trains, despite occasional {{< a "0140" "disruptions" "ru" >}}, are still the fastest and the easiest way to reach another part of the country, especially if it allows you to avoid subway, buses and trams.

 I work in south-east Amsterdam, some 45 km away from the house.
 In theory, you can drive it in about 40 minutes, but with the traffic it can be as long as 1.5 hours.
 With the train it's only 25 minutes, which you can spend on reading, learning Dutch, staring at girls and scoffing at those stuck in traffic.